-The Office of the National Wind Farm Commissioner is pleased to deliver the Commissioner's fourth annual report to the Australian Parliament, which covers the Office's activities for the period of 1 January 2019 to 31 December 2019.
+The Office of the Australian Energy Infrastructure Commissioner is pleased to deliver the Commissioner's fifth annual report to the Australian Parliament, which covers the Office's activities for the period of 1 January 2020 to 31 December 2020.

 The Commissioner is independent and reports directly to the Minister for Energy and Emissions Reduction.

-The Commissioner's key roles are to:
+Our key roles are to:

-- facilitate the referral and resolution of complaints received from concerned residents about proposed or operating wind farms, large-scale solar farms (5 MW or more) and energy storage facilities such as large-scale batteries (1 MW or more) - provide greater transparency on information related to wind farms, large-scale solar farms and energy storage in Australia, and - identify and promote best practices related to the planning, development and operation of energy projects, including standards and compliance, complaint handling procedures and community engagement.
+- facilitate the referral and resolution of complaints received from concerned residents about proposed or operating wind farms, large-scale solar farms (5 MW or more) and energy storage facilities such as large-scale batteries (1 MW or more) - provide and promote greater transparency on information related to wind farms, large-scale solar farms and energy storage in Australia, and - identify and promote best practices related to the planning, development and operation of renewable energy projects, including standards and compliance, complaint handling procedures and community engagement.

 There are no formal powers associated with the Commissioner's role.
-The Commissioner relies on effective relationships and the cooperation of a wide array of stakeholders to facilitate the complaints handling process as well as assist in the identification and adoption of best practices recommendations.
+The Commissioner relies on effective relationships and the co-operation of a wide array of stakeholders to facilitate the complaints handling process and the identification and adoption of best practices recommendations.